martinisandresearch/bayesnets/CONTRIBUTING.md

 # source venv/bin/activate
 ```
 (You will need to run `direnv allow` for it to work - you should see an error otherwise)
-This will execute everytime you `cd` into the project and no matter where you're executing code in that directory it will work.
+This will execute every time you `cd` into the project and no matter where you're executing code in that directory it will work.
 Additionally, it will undo itself when in another directory which is pretty great, especially if you're using a virtualenv.

 ## Running an Experiment with Swarm